mialkin/docs/design/ddd.md

 ### Anemic domain model

-An **anemic domain model** is a domain model that is focused on the state of its objects which is the antithesis of DDD.
+An **anemic domain model** is a domain model that has a state but lacks behavior.

+Some kinds of objects, such as data transfer objects, DTOs, are expected to simply be a collection of data.
+However, the objects that model the behavior of the problem space within the application should use encapsulation to manage their internal state and behavior.
+An anemic model frequently fails to follow the [↑ Tell, Don't Ask](https://deviq.com/principles/tell-dont-ask) principle, since objects cannot perform operations on their own state, but are constantly manipulated by other objects in a non-object-oriented fashion.
+Rich domain models provide useful behavior to clients within the system.
+Some code smells that may indicate an anemic domain model include [↑ exposed collection properties](https://deviq.com/antipatterns/exposing-collection-properties), and over-use of properties in general, especially setters.

 There is nothing wrong with anemic classes when all you need to do is some CRUD logic.
 But if you are creating a domain model, you've already made a decision that your domain is too complex for simple CRUD.
 So, anemia in domain model is considered an anti-pattern.